agiratech/best-practices/Blockchain/Solidity.md

 ## Storage, Memory, Calldata

-- Storage
-Storage is persistent and permanent storage of Ethereum and ethereum based blockchains.
+- Storage is persistent and permanent storage of Ethereum and ethereum based blockchains.
 State variables are declared outside of functions and are stored in the contract's storage.
 Changes to state variables are expensive in terms of gas because they require writing data to the blockchain.